 Committing to Human Rights and Peace: A Personal Choice

-Her anti-authoritarianism and her commitment to a culture of human rights and peace were not without risk, and as time went by a number of safety problems emerged.
-Without using fake names and changing their address from time to time, she and her family were expected to face chemical gas attacks and/or becoming a proportion of the victims of the Anfal genocide campaign that took place in the late 1980s.
+Her anti-authoritarianism and commitment to a culture of human rights and peace were not without risk, and as time went by a number of safety problems emerged.
+Without using fake names and changing their address from time to time, she and her family would have faced the same fate as the victims of the Anfal campaign – a genocide that took place in the late 1980s.

 In the summer of 1987, she became secretly involved in documenting the immediate and long-term impacts of torture and other violations of human rights on the victims throughout Iraq.
 Soon after, she was politically involved in various struggles for human rights, peace, ethnic reconciliation, social justice, and participatory and inclusive governance.
 Aiming to provide needs assessments for different decision making scenarios, she carried out surveys and interviewed the victims and their families under very difficult circumstances.

 Widad is an eyewitness to Saddam Hussein’s chemical attacks and deadly Anfal Campaign, which has been officially recognised as “genocide” against the Kurds.
 In 1988, when the Iraqi government gassed the Kurdish cities and villages, the only way for human rights activists to document the massacres and the impact of these heinous weapons on the environment and human health was to travel to the scene.
 In her self-biography and when giving seminars, Widad describes what it was like to be there on the scene.
 She witnessed how tyrants predetermined destiny, and lives were changed forever.
 She has referred to this as “the worst time of my life.
 Even today, all the memories are still in my mind, unflinching and fresh.”